Skip to Main Content

 Crew & Vendor Network

-Established relationships with Chinese crew across Beijing, Shanghai, Hengdian, Qingdao, and regional hubs, plus trusted vendor partnerships and bilingual coordination capabilities.
+They hold standing ties with Chinese crew across Beijing, Shanghai, Hengdian, Qingdao, and regional hubs, backed by trusted vendor partnerships and bilingual planning skills.

 04.